GfSE/SAF-Specification/stakeholders.md

 * How are applicable requirements considered in the system architecture?
 * How are error states handled?
 * What additional information the system or a system element needs to generate to enable testing?
-* What is the rational if requirements are not considered?
+* What is the rationale when requirements are not considered?
 * Which modes and states does the system have?
 # Safety Expert
 Definition - Safety Specialist: